 - What resources are available through the Division of Developmental Disabilities?

 Many individuals will need to meet with a benefits planning counselor.
-This is a support available to all individuals receiving Home and Community Based Services waivers as part of Career Planning service.
 Speak with your Support Coordinator or contact your local regional office to learn more about the supports available through Career Planning.

 The Division of Developmental Disabilities also has a few certified benefits planners on staff.
 To learn more about this support, contact your nearest Employment First Specialist.